Families are Embraced

 - Creating and maintaining a safe and orderly school environment

-The team is composed of the principal, two parent respresentatives, two non-teaching staff members and teachers.
+The team is composed of the principal, two parent representatives, two non-teaching staff members and teachers.
 ILT meets twice a month and as needed.

 Security Badges and Background Checks